-Zha Xi is a Tibetan migrant who moved to Beijing several years ago, in search of better economic prospects.
+Zha Xi is a Tibetan migrant who moved to Beijing several years ago in search of better economic prospects.
 A Buddhist, he is part of a group of Tibetan migrants who sell Tibetan artifacts and Chinese propaganda posters in Beijing.
-The posters, which are copies of posters printed in the 1960s, proclaim various messages intended to strengthen the Party’s position in society and unite the common people.
+The posters, which are copies of posters printed in the 1960s, proclaim various messages intended to glorify Mao Zedong, strengthen the Party’s position in society, and unite the common people.

-These days, the posters are a popular sales item among the foreigners who pass by Zha Xi’s makeshift bazaar, set up on on a busy sidewalk in the heart of Wudaokou, Beijing’s university district.
+These days, the posters are a popular item among the foreigners who pass by Zha Xi’s sidewalk sales operation in the heart of Wudaokou, Beijing’s university district.
 He usually earns about 1,000 RMB a month ($150), significantly more than he would have in his village.
 We spoke with him to gain some insight into his life and his views regarding his wares.

 Where are you from?